Dr-How/Dr-How.github.io/index.md

 	in *SIAM J. Math.
 Anal.*
 	with [Martin Traizet][traizet].

-We fonstruct a rich variety of doubly periodic minimal surfaces of infinite genus.
+We construct a rich variety of doubly periodic minimal surfaces of infinite genus.
 They lift to minimal surfaces in the Euclidean space that are periodic in two independent horizontal directions, but non-periodic in the vertical direction.
 In the language of crystallography, our examples should be considered as disordered stacking of catenoid necks.
 The TPMS twinning is then just a special case.
 </tr>

 <tr>